 In the wake of the removal of levels we made the most of our academy freedoms and completely re-designed our KS3 curriculum.
 Our KS3 is designed by subject specialists who have considered the specific knowledge that children should access in that subject and the sequence in which it should be taught so that it can be best understood, retained and used in deeper thinking.

 We are fully committed to a 3 year Key Stage 3 that aims to develop skilful leaners who are ready to take on the challenge of a new era of GCSEs and paves the way for success at GCSE rather than covering repetitive content.
-Starting from Year 7 we have a programme of study that is designed to furnish our students with the knowledge and skills they will need to have mastered by the end of Year 9 in order to be successful in their GCSE studies.
+Starting from Year 7 we have a programme of study that is designed to furnish our students with the knowledge and skills they will need to have mastered by the end of Year 9 in order to be successful in their GCSE studies while nurturing an appreciation of the subject.

 When it comes to GCSE our students have a balance of compulsory study and choice.
-Students do not follow pathways but are free to choose within the parameters of the timetable and DfE expectations those subjects which best suit their aspirations and their areas of skill.
+At present students do not follow pathways but are free to choose within the parameters of the timetable and DfE expectations around those subjects which best suit their aspirations and their areas of skill.

 Similarly at Sixth Form students have a wide choice of A level subjects and are encouraged to research which options will best enable them to fulfil their ambitions and to keep doors open to their futures.